landoskape/vrAnalysis/docs/workflows.md

 vrdb = database.vrDatabase()
 ```

+Red cell quality control uses four features computed automatically during
+registration, along with additional manual curation.
+There is a nice GUI that
+you can use to choose thresholds for each feature and to manually toggle
+whether a cell is red or not in addition to the feature criterion.
+The
+full documentation page for the GUI is [here](redCellGUI.md).

 There are two general workflows for curation of red cell assignment.
 The first
 is to go through each session and do the curation independently of all other
 sessions.
 I refer to this as the "Primary Worklow", because it's pretty
-efficient and I think I'll probably use it this way.
-Alternatively, you can do
+efficient and you always have to start with this.

-the curation for one or a few sessions and apply it to other sessions, usually
+The second method is to do the curation for one session and then apply it to
-from the same mouse.
+other sessions automatically, (usually to sessions from the same mouse).
+This
+is obviously efficient, because it only requires direct curation from one
+session, but I recommend at least checking all sessions, especially because
+you can do a little extra manual curation after choosing the feature
+thresholds.

 ### Primary Workflow